whisperity/envprobe/docs/reference/settings/index.rst

 The :py:mod:`envprobe.settings` package implements classes that deal with handling configuration that is specific to the user, or a particular shell.

+Configuration files are put under the modifying persistent configuration directory of the user, as given by the following function.

+.. currentmodule:: envprobe.settings
+.. autofunction:: get_configuration_directory

 .. toctree::

     snapshot